SuaveIO/suave/docs/index.md

 want to handle disposal of the async yourself, have a look at `startWebServerAsync`.

+To test the above yourself, paste that code in `Hello.fsx` and then invoke it with `fsharpi Hello.fsx` (or `fsi Hello.fsx` on Windows).

 In suave, we have opted to write a lot of documentation inside the code; so just hover the function in your IDE or use an assembly browser to bring out the XML docs.
 You can also browse [our API reference](/Suave.html).